 This portion is under strict supervision and ONLY WHEN YOU ARE READY.
 We reserve the right to delay this component of the Program until such time that we feel you are ready to proceed.
 We have a responsibility to you, to get you there, but also a responsibility to your model.

-What will I make as a Tattoo Artist after this Program?
+What kind of rate will I make as a Tattoo Artist after this Program?

 Rates depend on the shop you go to and the arrangement you have with them.
 Every shop is different.
 You will need to discuss this with the Shop Owner or Manager, along with supplies and scheduling etc.